 A more extensive, and unhyped, version of the development proposal can be found at the City of Toronto’s Development Applications web page.
 This clunky, interactive, map details development applications in the city.
-Search for 90 Croatia St., which is the planning address for the Bloor/Dufferin development.
+Search for 90 Croatia St., which is the planning address for the school land development.
 Spend a few minutes looking at the other developments proposed and built in our neighbourhood.

-(current as of Nov.
-10/18)
+(current as of March 1, 2019)

 TORONTO DISTRICT SCHOOL BOARD